-Return to Mayberry
+The Annual Return to Mayberry

 Well, Barn, do you wish you could return to those slow-moving summer days fishing at the creek with a bottle of pop and a baloney sandwich?
 Do I hear whistling as you make your way to the water’s edge, fishing pole over your shoulder?

 You don’t have to relegate your desire for an easier time in the old South to just watching “The Andy Griffith Show,” you can actually live them at the annual Mayberry Days Sept.
-21-26, 2021, in Mount Airy, North Carolina, Andy Griffith’s hometown.
+18-24, 2023, in Mount Airy, North Carolina, Andy Griffith’s hometown.

-A fun way to tour the town Barney style is to take a Squad Car Tour in a genuine 1960s-era police car driven by natives who know both the town and its famous TV star.
+A fun way to tour the town Barney style is to take a ride with Squad Car Tours in a genuine 1960s-era police car driven by natives who know both the town and its famous TV star.
 Visitors will leave from Wally's Service Station on Main Street and pass by Mt.
 Airy landmarks such as Barney's Cafe, Floyd's Barber Shop and Andy's birthplace, among other landmarks.
 And don't miss an opportunity to sample sonkers, a cobbler-type dessert that's unique to this area of North Carolina.
 Read about the Surry Sonker Trail and the places to enjoy this special dish here.

 Weird, Wacky and Wild South is written by Cheré Coen, a food and travel writer who grew up with "The Andy Griffith Show" (okay, maybe the reruns) and who loved sampling sonkers while touring Mt.
 Airy.